Min-On Concert Association: Concerts

-Min-On's concert performances are held not only in the concert halls of major Japanese cities but also in small towns in the Japanese hinterland.
+Min-On's concert performances are held in major Japanese cities but also in small towns in the Japanese hinterland.
 The concerts present a wide range of styles and genres including European and Chinese opera, ballet, and indigenous folk music.
 In the late 1960s Min-On began its World Ballet Series which brought tours by the American Ballet Theatre and The Royal Ballet to Japan.
 In 1968 its also brought the Los Angeles Philharmonic to Japan for a three-week concert tour.
-The La Scala tour of 1981 was described by The New York Times as "the cultural event of the year in Japan."
-The company gave 24 performances in Tokyo, Osaka and Yokohama with all performances televised by NHK.
+For the La Scala tour of 1981, the .company gave 24 performances in Tokyo, Osaka and Yokohama with all performances televised by NHK.
 There were also two chamber music concerts by the La Scala Octet.

-Other classical performers who have appeared in Japan under the auspices of Min-On include the singers Plácido Domingo, Roberto Alagna, and Charlotte de Rothschild and the Brazilian pianist Amaral Vieira who has made multiple tours for Min-On since the early 1990s.
+Other classical performers who have appeared in Japan invited by Min-On include the singers Plácido Domingo, Roberto Alagna, and Charlotte de Rothschild and the Brazilian pianist Amaral Vieira who has made multiple tours for Min-On since the early 1990s.

 The Min-On Festival of Contemporary Music ran from 1969 to 1990 in conjunction with the Tokyo International Music Competition.
 The concerts were given at the Tokyo Bunka Kaikan concert hall and presented contemporary works by Japanese composers, several of them commissioned by the association.
 Recordings of the festival concerts given between 1979 and 1988 were released on the Japanese label Camerata.
 Min-On's annual Tango Concert Series, a long-running cultural exchange program between Japan and Argentina, began in 1970 began with a tour by the orchestra of José Basso and the singers Alfredo Belusi and Carlos Rossi.

-In 2011 Jamaica became the 104th country to tour Japan under the auspices Min-On.
+In 2011 Jamaica became the 104th country to tour Japan in association with Min-On.
 The tour was the second in Min-On's Caribbean Musical Cruise series.
 The series began in 2009 with a tour of artists from Trinidad and Tobago.

 Tokyo International Music Competition

 Min-On established the Tokyo International Music Competition in 1966 as a competition for singers.
 A category for chamber ensembles was introduced in 1974.
-However, the longest running of the categories has been the conducting competition which began in 1967 and is held every three years.
+It is held every three years.
 Two of the past first prize winners, Yukinori Tezuka (1967) and Kazuhiro Koizumi (1970) became conductors of the New Japan Philharmonic.
 Olivier Grangean, who won the 1991 competition, later became music director of the National Symphony Orchestra of Colombia.
 No first prizes were awarded for the 2003, 2006, 2009, and 2012 competitions.
 In 2015, the first prize was awarded to the Spanish conductor Diego Martin-Etxebarria.